fulippo/share-your-garmin-workout/README.md

 Once downloaded, a workout file can be sent to your friends to let them import it in their Garmin Connect profile.

-Please note either you and you friends need to have the extensions installed on your Chrome browser in order to export and import your workouts.
+Both you and your friends need to have the extension installed on Chrome in order to export and import workouts.

 ## How to import a workout file